-Whether you’re considering building or buying a sustainable home, it’s a big step, and there are loads of advantages.
-A sustainable home will have many features and benefits that aren’t available in a traditional home build.
+Whether you’re considering custom building or buying a sustainable home, it’s a big step, and there are loads of advantages.
+Sustainable homes have many features and benefits that aren’t available in a traditional home build.

 But, there’s a lot that goes into a sustainable home, and we understand that it can be difficult to work through all the details or understand the value of these details.
 As a sustainable builder, we feel privileged to share some of the benefits and details with you.